 - You must occupy your first home as your principal place of residence within 12 months of the construction or purchase of your home and the minimum period of occupancy is six continuous months.

-You can read our state-by-state guide to first home owners grants or take the quiz below to find out what grants and concessions you might be eligible for.
+You can read our state-by-state guide to first home owners grants.

 Got more questions?